-The NB671 has under-voltage lock-out protection (UVLO).
+The MP8765 has under-voltage lock-out protection (UVLO).
 When the VCC voltage is higher than the UVLO rising threshold voltage, the part will be powered up.
 It shuts off when the VIN voltage is lower than the UVLO falling threshold voltage.
 This is non-latch protection.
 The part is disabled when the VCC voltage falls below 4.6V.
-Besides fault latching can be reset by EN going low or Power-cycling of VIN.
 If an application requires a higher under-voltage lockout (UVLO), use the EN pin as shown in Figure 9 to adjust the input voltage UVLO by using two external resistors.
 It is recommended to use the enable resistors to set the UVLO falling threshold (VSTOP) above 4.6V.
 The rising threshold (VSTART) should be set to provide enough hysteresis to allow for any input supply variations.

-Figure 9-Adjustable UVLO
+Figure 9: Adjustable UVLO